vphantom/vof/README.md

 * Explicit JSON-CBOR-VOF interoperability (like Protobuf)
 * Unambiguous decoding from any specified format and compression scheme

-Goals specific to VOF Binary:
+Goals specific to CBOR and VOF Binary:

 * Streamable
 * Very compact record type